-For the years ended December 31, 2009 and 2008, the Foundation was subject to an excise tax rate of 1% and 2%, respectively, though qualifying distributions in excess of the minimum required were made each year.
+For the years ended December 31, 2010 and 2009, the Foundation was subject to an excise tax rate of 2% and 1%, respectively, though qualifying distributions in excess of the minimum required were made each year.

 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between financial statement carrying amounts of existing assets and liabilities and their respective tax basis.
 Deferred tax assets and liabilities are measured using enacted rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized as income or expense in the period that includes the enactment date.
-Temporary differences that give rise to the deferred tax liability and asset of the Foundation as of December 31, 2009 and 2008, respectively, are comprised of the net appreciation or depreciation on investments.
+Temporary differences that give rise to the deferred tax liability of the Foundation as of December 31, 2010 and 2009 are comprised of the net appreciation or depreciation on investments.